KPRoche/quantum-raspberry-tie/README.md

 The system will pause for 10 seconds, then run the code again to display a new result.
 You may trigger a new run sooner by pressing the SenseHat joystick in any direction.

 In each cycle, the status of the backend is checked and printed to the console, as are experiment ID, then the probability value and measured bit pattern of the most-frequent result wich is used for the display
+**QuantumBowtieFile.py** -- This version loads the OPENQASM code for the experiment from a separarate text file, which makes it easier to modify your experiment code.

 ## QuantumBowtiePing.py
 In the source code, search for the string *REPLACE_THIS_STRING_WITH_YOUR_QUANTUM_EXPERIENCE_PERSONAL_ACCESS_TOKEN* and replace it with your token.